“Oh my gosh, guys! We have to get mushroom shakes for breakfast tomorrow morning!!!”

 Our van picked us up (only) 45 minutes behind schedule and we crammed ourselves in.
 Having done the journey from Chiang Mai to Chiang Rai twice before, I knew I was in for a vomit-inducing journey so I proceeded to pass out for the next 3 hours with a little help from dimenhydrinate.
 (Anti-nausea pills for the win!)

-By the time I woke up, we had reached the White Temple for a 20 minute break and a whirlwind tour at one of the most unusual temples in all of Southeast Asia.
+By the time I woke up, we had reached the White Temple for a 20 minute break and a whirlwind tour at one of the most unusual temples in Southeast Asia.

 Snap!
 Snap!
 Snap!
 And back in the van.